compsocialscience/summer-institute/2025/acdam/apply.md

 2) A statement (Not more than 500 words) describing:

 - Your current research
-- Why you want to participate in SICSS-ACDAM
+- Why you want to participate in SICSS-KENYA
 - How participation will aid your future research
 - Your experience and/or interest in collaborative research.
 Carrying out a collaborative research project is a core component of SICSS-ACDAM.
 - A possible topic, method, or question you would like to focus on for a collaborative project